 Our Emissions Reductions

 Our carbon emissions-related initiatives and investments contribute to our continued progress in reducing emissions.
-In 2020, we achieved a 31% reduction in carbon emissions per million policies in force (PIFs) compared to 2019 levels.
+In 2021, we achieved a 25% reduction in carbon emissions per million policies in force (PIFs) compared to 2020 levels.
 While we surpassed our goal of achieving a 68% reduction in carbon emissions per million PIFs compared to 2008 levels by 2022, we recognize that COVID-19 impacts contributed significantly to achieving this milestone.
-Excluding COVID-19 related impacts, we believe we were on track to successfully achieve our goal by the stated 2022 timeframe.
 As the return to normalcy occurs, we will continue to evaluate progress against our goal while being mindful of evolving trends.
 Our focus on increasing efficiencies to reduce emissions and lower operational costs remains unwavering.
+Recently we expanded upon our vision and announced a goal of carbon neutrality by the end of 2025 for Scopes 1 and 2, which will help set the path to net-zero in the following decade.

 Includes carbon emissions from electricity and natural gas consumption and fuel used by fleet vehicles, company aircraft, and generators.
 The volume of carbon emissions from these sources have been estimated using actual real estate portfolio information and industry standard calculation methods.
-Starting in 2015, business airline and rental car travel have been included, using data provided by our contracted vendors.
+Emission factors were adjusted for 2021 calculations to reflect updates to standards.
+Prior years were not retroactively updated.
+In 2021 Progressive began purchasing Renewable Energy Credits (RECs) to begin offsetting emissions which has been reflected in the market-based figures.
+Emissions intensity factors were updated in 2021 to reflect U.S. Energy Information Administration (EIA) standards and will be reviewed annually as part of Progressive’s emissions reporting efforts

 Responsible Waste Management

 We’re committed to reducing and responsibly managing waste generated by our operations.
 To reduce waste we send to landfills, we established robust recycling programs for office paper, cardboard, aluminum cans, and plastic and glass bottles at our campus locations.
-As a result of these initiatives, approximately 25% of the waste collected at our campuses was diverted from landfills to recycling centers in 2020.
+Approximately 548 tons (26%) of the waste collected at our campuses was diverted from landfills to recycling centers in 2021.
 We also recently reduced our use of plastic by eliminating plastic straws and utensils in our Progressive Café campus locations and break areas.
 We eliminated polystyrene food containers in our Café locations and replaced plastic utensils and polystyrene food packaging with compostable options.
 Polystyrene materials that could not be easily replaced with a compostable option (primarily IT packaging) are compacted and recycled.

-While we typically host annual campaigns for Environmental Awareness Week and America Recycles Day to build awareness among our employees about responsible resource consumption and disposal strategies, we postponed our events in 2020 due to the COVID-19 pandemic.
-We anticipate reinstating these events in future years.
+While we typically host annual campaigns for Environmental Awareness Week and America Recycles Day to build awareness among our employees about responsible resource consumption and disposal strategies, we postponed our events in 2020 and 2021 due to the COVID-19 pandemic.
+In 2022, these events resumed with a full week of content to celebrate Earth Day, including postings relating to sustainability and environmental awareness resources for employees.